-On our PLIX Activity Repository, you'll find the full list of materials for the Scratch+micro:bit kit, so you can make your own!
-All of our PLIX kits include supplies to get started, example project ideas, and facilitation tips for librarians.
+On our PLIX Activity Repository, you'll find the full list of materials for the Paper Circuits activity, so you can make your own!
+All of our PLIX activities include a list of supplies for getting started, example project ideas, and facilitation tips for librarians.

-Share your experience running programs with this kit on the PLIX Discussion Forum or on social media using #PLIXPaperCircuits ⚡
+Share your experience running programs with this activity on the PLIX Discussion Forum or on social media using #PLIXPaperCircuits ⚡